catnac/mindmate-mcp/README.md

 Laudecene Sippel Lemos – Claude Integration
 Configured MindMate as a local MCP server in Claude Desktop, and validated end-to-end flows.

+Jeanne Voisard - Tester
+Tested Claude tool calls from the chat interface on the local environment.